-Contrary to popular belief, just because I happen to work on my real estate during my trip does not automatically make it a tax deductible trip.
+Contrary to popular belief, just because I happen to work on my real estate during my trip does not automatically mean it’s a tax deductible trip.

-The 5 Strategies Using Real Estate to Make Your Summer Vacation a Tax Write-Off
+5 Tips for Those Looking to Make Their Summer Vacation a Real Estate Tax Write-Off

 For example, if you “happened” to attend a real estate conference while in Florida, that does not mean you went to Florida for business purposes.
 On the other hand, if you pre-registered for this Florida conference, then you can show that the reason you went to Florida was to attend this real estate conference.